SkPhilipp/brools/README.md

 running
 -------

-This project is completely clientsize, so to run just put the sources under a port over http
+This project is completely clientside, so to run just put the sources under a port over http

     cd src
     python -m SimpleHTTPServer